AliceO2Group/AliceO2/Detectors/HMPID/workflow/README.md

                   Name of the Root file with the decoding results.
-  --fast-decode   Use the fast algorithm. (error 0.8%) --get-results   Switch on the output of statistic result files
+  --fast-decode   Use the fast algorithm. (error 0.8%) --get-results-statistics    Switch on the output of statistic result files
 ```